-Accessibility comes in many different forms from wheelchairs, hearing, and blindness.
+Accessibility comes in many different forms from wheelchairs, hearing, blindness, and more.
 Apostle Islands National Lakeshore has strived to help make park facilities accessible for each type of accessibility need.
-In 2017 the park received the “Accessibility Excellence” award for their beautifully crafted accessible campsites on Sand and Stockton Island Quarry Bay.
+In 2017, the park received the “Accessibility Excellence” award for their beautifully-crafted, accessible campsites on Sand Island and Stockton Island-Quarry Bay.

 There are 3 accessible parking spots.
 There is a ramp entrance on the west side of the building with an accessible, push button operated door.
 The women’s bathroom also has an accessible door.
 An elevator is available on the east side of the building.
 (During winter months, when the visitor center is closed, please call (715) 779-3398 x0, during business hours for elevator access)